 They also love to take field trips to go hiking, see the animals at the zoo, play at the park or visit a farm.

 Free time is a great opportunity to discover passions.
 My oldest would read and craft all day if she could.
 So I try to make sure she has at least some time for one or both every day.
-All my kids love learning new skills in the kitchen (thanks to Kids Cook Real Food!).
+All my kids love learning new skills in the kitchen (thanks to this online kids cooking class!).

 It’s nice to have the time to let them practice.
 It is critical for kids to have time to figure out their passions.
 This will help them decide their career path.
 Otherwise, they graduate from high school and realize they have no idea what they want to do.